distributed database management systems

 Xiangyao Yu, Matt Youill, Matthew Woicik, Abdurrahman Ghanem, Marco Serafini, Ashraf Aboulnaga, and Michael Stonebraker

-In 2020 IEEE 36th International Conference on Data Engineering (ICDE), 2020
+In Proceedings of the IEEE 36th International Conference on Data Engineering (ICDE), 2020

 2019